krayin/krayin-docs/docs/1.x/graphql-shop-api/cart.md

 ## Get Cart Items

-You can get all the Cart Items from the Bagisto store.
+You can get all the Cart Items from the Krayin store.
 You can achieve this job by using the `Cart Items` API call.

 - Headers